 - Know what you would do to protect your property?

 - Know where all your important documents are?
-Insurance, passports etc.
+Like insurance papers, passports, etc.

 - Know where you will go if your property floods?